Skip to main content

 Wristbands can also be assigned to patients later from the patient detail screen.

-1. Mount the receiver at the boundary point (unit exit, stairwell, facility exit, or room doorway)
+1. Mount the gateway at the boundary point (unit exit, stairwell, facility exit, or room doorway)

 4. Set boundary type (unit exit, stairwell, facility exit, or room doorway)

-5. If room doorway: select the room this receiver monitors
+5. If room doorway: select the room this gateway monitors

 6. Associate with the hub